To find out when we begin accepting applications for membership and Annual Training each year.

-All programming follows Island County Department of Health and State of Washington COVID safety standards, including social distancing, sanitizing, and masks.
-Additionally SWS Board of Directors has adopted a mask requirement for both indoors and outdoors to keep everyone safe.
+Programming follows Island County Department of Health and State of Washington COVID safety guidelines, including social distancing, sanitizing, and masks.
+Additionally, SWS Board of Directors regularly reviews the COVID situation and updates our guidance for members.
+As of October, SWS requires masks indoors and outdoors.

-The training fee is TBD.
-Scholarships and payment plans are available.
-We do not want the fee to be a barrier to participation.
-You will need a computer with microphone and camera, or a tablet.
-(Using a Zoom screen on a cell phone for several hours is not a very satisfactory substitute for a larger screen and keyboard.)
+For training, you will need a computer with microphone and camera, or a tablet.
+(Attempting Zoom classes on a cell phone for several hours is not a useful substitute for a larger screen and keyboard.)

 There are many ways to fulfill the time commitment and the hours add up quickly.
 It is fun, it is easy, and we can help you tailor your service to your talents, interests, and comfort level.
 Some volunteers participate in intertidal monitoring of beaches.
 Others help lead public education or entertaining activities at State Parks or troll the shorelines for trash or noxious weeds.